Testing Imprecise Hypotheses

 \begin{lemma} Let $\lambda=\epsilon_0/\sigma$.
-For hypotheses \eqref{eq:gaussian_testing_lp} with $p=1$, the plug-in test \eqref{eq:plugin_test_l1} is powerful whenever \end{lemma} The proof is deferred to \zcref{sec:upper_bound_lp_odd_less_2}.
+For hypotheses \eqref{eq:gaussian_testing_lp} with $p=1$, the plug-in test \eqref{eq:plugin_test_l1} is powerful whenever \end{lemma} The proof is deferred to Appendix \ref{sec:upper_bound_lp_odd_less_2} of the supplementary material.
 Note that the upper bound on critical separation in this regime, called the interpolation regime, depends on the functional estimation rate and the required tolerance.
 This mirrors the aforementioned findings of \cite{canonnePriceToleranceDistribution2021} in the Multinomial model under the $\ell_1$ metric.

 Looking at \eqref{eq:bias_variance_l1}, note that in the free tolerance regime ($\epsilon_0 \lesssim \sigma \cdot \sqrt{d}$), the variance of $T_1$ dominates its bias.
 In the functional estimation regime ($\epsilon_0 \asymp \sigma \cdot d$), the bias is of the same order as the functional estimation rate $\sigma \cdot d$.
 However, the interpolation regime arises due to the bias dominating the variance but remaining smaller than the functional estimation rate, thus allowing us to test the null hypothesis faster than we can estimate the $\ell_1$ functional.